What is Actinic Keratosis?

 Prolonged sun exposure is the major cause of actinic keratosis, so the condition is more common in older people.
 While only a small fraction of actinic keratosis turns into skin cancer, it's extremely important to have a skin exam so you can learn how to manage the condition.
 Typically, actinic keratosis starts as lesions that look red and scaly or as bumps that appear dark and crusty.
 It may also have a hard, wart-like layer.
 These lesions show up as small clusters that won't go away.

-Symptoms of actinic keratosis
+What are the Symptoms of actinic keratosis?

 When the condition first starts, it may feel like your skin has a rough texture.
 Occasionally, this region may itch, burn, or just feel irritated.
 Over time, especially if actinic keratosis is exposed to more sun, the patchy region will turn red, scaly, raised, inflamed, and continue to grow.
 The further lesions spread, the higher the chances are of developing skin cancer.
 You should have any symptoms assessed by a professional so that you receive the best treatment plan to help prevent skin cancer.